 Why and How: Developing a Photographic Mindset in 5 Steps

-You may think that creating creative and artistic photographs only requires a camera with a lens, technical skills and a photographic culture.
+You may think that creating creative and artistic photographs only requires a camera, lens, technical skills, and a photographic culture.

 It is a good start.

 You must add an essential element: the photographic mindset.

 In this article, I am going to explain why and how to develop it using 5 steps.

 In areas related to emotions and human nature, there are many definitions for "mindset".